LuaRook/TechnicalChallenge/README.md

-# Rook Suit Up Challenge
+# Rook's Suit Up Challenge
 **Game:** Farm Defense

 **Objective:** Defend yourself against a UFO abducting your cows and shooting them at you!
 Use your chicken gun to shoot eggs at the UFO and bring it down!